 In 2023, Delaware and Minnesota became the 22nd and 23rd states, respectively, to legalize adult-use cannabis.

-Thirty eight states, the District of Columbia, Puerto Rico, Guam, the Northern Mariana Islands, and the U.S. Virgin Islands currently have laws legalizing cannabis in some form and 23 states – Alaska (2015), Arizona (2020), California (2016), Colorado (2012), Connecticut (2021), Delaware (2023), Illinois (2020), Maine (2017), Maryland (2023), Massachusetts (2016), Michigan (2018), Minnesota (2023), Missouri (2022), Montana (2021), Nevada (2017), New Jersey (2021), New Mexico (2021), New York (2021), Oregon (2015), Rhode Island (2022), Vermont (2018), Virginia (2021) and Washington (2012) – the District of Columbia (2015), Guam (2019), and the Northern Mariana Islands (2018) allow cannabis for recreational use.
+Forty two states, the District of Columbia, Puerto Rico, Guam, the Northern Mariana Islands, and the U.S. Virgin Islands currently have laws legalizing cannabis in some form and twenty four states – Alaska (2015), Arizona (2020), California (2016), Colorado (2012), Connecticut (2021), Delaware (2023), Illinois (2020), Maine (2017), Maryland (2023), Massachusetts (2016), Michigan (2018), Minnesota (2023), Missouri (2022), Montana (2021), Nevada (2017), New Jersey (2021), New Mexico (2021), New York (2021), Ohio (2023), Oregon (2015), Rhode Island (2022), Vermont (2018), Virginia (2021) and Washington (2012) – the District of Columbia (2015), Guam (2019), the Northern Mariana Islands (2018) and the U.S. Virgin Islands (2023) allow cannabis for recreational use.

 Cannabis Legalization in the US Map Infographics